 Q: What do you see is the biggest issue with Dropshipping?

 A: The fact that its so easy to duplicate someone else's business.
 Facebook ad, funnel, shopify store, and product can pretty much all be copied over night.
 This is what is taught in many of the prominent courses and it creates an environment where all the drop-shippers cannibalize each other in 2-3 months for any new trending product.

-As more people get into dropshipping its getting harder and harder to maintain a profitable Shopify store before it gets

-  swiped by the competition.
+As more people get into dropshipping its getting harder and harder to maintain a profitable Shopify store before it gets swiped by the competition.

-  a real business solves people's problems and you get paid for it.
+A real business solves people's problems, and when it does the owners get paid for it.

-  Which is what lead generation is, you solve small business owner's problem which is their lack of customers by learning

-  skills to generate leads for them using the internet specifically by ranking websites at the top of Google's search
+You solve small business owner's problems, which is their lack of customers, by learning skills to generate leads for them using the internet specifically by ranking websites at the top of Google's search engine.

-  engine.

-  Because the supplier is overseas, your customers don't get the products for 4-6 weeks which results in plenty of

-  customer complaints and disastisfaction along the way.
+Because the supplier is overseas, your customers don't get the products for 4-6 weeks which results in plenty of customer complaints and dissatisfaction along the way.

-  Ultimately I love lead generation because I know everyday my clients are very happy about my service and I get paid

-  handsomely for it.
+Ultimately I love lead generation because I know everyday my clients are very happy about my service and I get paid handsomely for it.

 If you want to learn more about how I do local lead generation, click here.